ConsultEth/Astar-volatility-trading-bot/README.md

-# Binance Volitility Trading Bot
+# Astar Volitility Trading Bot

 ## Description
-This Binance trading bot analyses the changes in price across all coins on Binance and place trades on the most volatile ones.
+This Astar trading bot analyses the changes in price across all coins on Binance and place trades on the most volatile ones.
 In addition to that, this Binance trading algorithm will also keep track of all the coins bought and sell them according to your specified Stop Loss and Take Profit.